Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 UConn Stats and Trends

-- The Huskies have been underdogs by 29.5 points or more two times this season and covered the spread once.
+- The Huskies have covered the spread once this year when underdogs by 30.5 points or more (in two chances).

-- UConn's games this year have hit the over on one of three set point totals (33.3%).
+- UConn's games this season have gone over the total in one out of three opportunities (33.3%).

-- This year the Huskies have turned the ball over seven times, while the Cowboys have forced 7 turnovers.
+- The Huskies have seven giveaways this season, while the Cowboys have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.